Protesters force Posie Parker to leave Auckland event

 LGBT supporters were far more present and visible than Parker's supporters, the crowd loudly chanting "go home Posie, go home".

-When Parker appeared, she had paint and egg flung at her, and was forced to leave the area before she could speak, with protesters swamping the rotunda.
+When Parker appeared, she had liquid - believed to be soup and egg - flung at her, and was forced to leave the area before she could speak.
+Protesters then swamped the rotunda.

 A skirmish broke out with pushing and shoving between the counter-protest group and Parker's much smaller entourage.
 Destiny Church leader Brian Tamaki turned up to join the minority of Parker supporters.

-The paint-throwing protester was removed by security but Parker's attempts to speak were drowned out by drums, chants of “go home” and, at one point, a Whitney Houston song playing over the loudspeakers.
+The substance-throwing protester was removed by security but Parker's attempts to speak were drowned out by drums, chants of “go home” and, at one point, a Whitney Houston song playing over the loudspeakers.

-Parker was beginning her Let Women Speak tour this morning.
+Parker was beginning her Let Women Speak tour today.
 A second event is planned in Wellington on Sunday.

 The New Zealand Herald said there were about 150 supporters of Parker at the event, and as many as 2000 counter-protesters.